chemica/concussion/README.md

 Concussion is currently untested, proof-of-concept code.
 It has not been used in production and has no automated test suite.
 Use at your own risk.
 I cannot be held responsible for any loss of data, sanity or clients that may result from use of this code.

+Concussion is probably not compatible with Suckerpunch v2.x after the move to use Concurrent-Ruby under the hood (instead of Celluloid) and the interface change.
+If you want to play around with this project, limit Suckerpunch to v1.x in your Gemfile.

 The interface may also change radically in the following versions.

 Currently only Redis can be used as a data store.